SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 The second alert proves the assignment has completed and we see "Jim" appear as you would expect.

-The final example proves that if there's no reference to `foo` it will simply error, which also backs up the proof that our creation phase is working like we expect.
+The final example proves that if there's no reference to `foo` it will simply error, which also backs up the proof that our creation phase is working as we expect.

-> 👍 ⠀We've just covered an extremely advanced of JavaScript in the first few minutes and you may not have noticed it, we've just covered the global execution context, hoisting, memory, if you can understand this then you'll have a rock solid base for all future JS code.
+> 👍 ⠀We've just covered an extremely advanced of JavaScript in the first few minutes and you may not have noticed it, we've just covered the global execution context, hoisting, memory, if you can understand this then you'll have a rock-solid base for all future JS code.

 ## Expanding upon our variable knowledge